 - Surgically removing the ovaries

-- Giving the woman a drug called luteinizing hormone-releasing hormone (LHRH) agonist
+- Taking a drug called luteinizing hormone-releasing hormone (LHRH) agonist

-Ovarian ablation can also be done in combination with tamoxifen.
-Studies have shown that giving women an LHRH agonist alone or with tamoxifen has been at least as effective as the chemotherapy combination used in hormone-sensitive, early breast cancer and in metastatic breast cancer in premenopausal women.
+Your treatment may include both ovarian ablation and hormone therapy.
+Studies show that giving women an LHRH agonist alone or with tamoxifen is at least as effective as the chemotherapy combination used in hormone-sensitive, early breast cancer and in metastatic breast cancer of premenopausal women.